RCIC-UCI-Public/yaml2rpm-docs/docs/source/admixes/admixbuilder.rst

 .. _admixbuilder:

-High-level builder for UCI Admix collection
+High-level builder for UCI Admix collection.

-An :guilabel:`admix` is a loosely related collection of software packages built for a specific discipline, for example chemistry, compilers, etc
+An :term:`admix` is a loosely related collection of software packages built for a specific discipline, for example chemistry, compilers, etc

 Purpose